 For me, the trouble is optimizing for one best question.
 When my folks talk during one-on-ones, it’s a range of things we discuss.
 Sometimes it’s talking through a difficult problem in their work tasks.
 Sometimes it’s a balancing question because they got these things going on at home, and it’s intruding and how do they keep space.
 And sometimes it’s even more personal than that.

-Trying to put my thumb on what would be the most important question is a difficult because there’s a lot more of them then there is me right now.
-They have such varied lives, needs and personalities that trying to have a single question seems very difficult to me.
+Trying to put my thumb on what would be the most important question is difficult because there are a lot more of them than there is me right now.
+They have such varied lives, needs, and personalities that trying to have a single question seems very difficult to me.

 What is the most important question we should ask ourselves?